 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Adrenocortical tumor (ACT) is a rare tumor of the adrenal gland.
-These tumors can range from benign tumors to aggressive, malignant cancers.
-Other names for ACT are adrenocortical cancer, cancer of the adrenal cortex, adrenocortical adenoma, and adrenocortical carcinoma.
+These tumors can be benign or malignant.
+You might also hear ACT called:

-Treatment for adrenocortical tumor usually includes surgery to remove the tumor and adrenal gland.
-There is a very good chance of cure with complete resection of the tumor by surgery.
-If the cancer spreads outside the adrenal gland, then treatment includes chemotherapy.
+ACT treatment usually includes surgery to remove the tumor and adrenal gland.
+There is a good chance of cure if the tumor is fully removed by surgery.
+If the cancer spreads beyond the adrenal gland, then treatment includes chemotherapy.
 ACT is rare in children.
 It makes up only 0.2% of childhood cancers.
 The U.S. has about 25 new cases each year.

-Most children with adrenocortical tumor have signs and symptoms due to excess hormones.
-If the cancer causes more hormones to be made than normal, it is called functioning ACT.
-In children, most (90%) of adrenocortical tumors are “functioning.”
-In teens, about half of adrenocortical tumors are “functioning.”
+Most children with ACT show signs due to excess hormones.
+If cancer causes the adrenal glands to make more hormones than normal, this is called “functioning ACT.”
+In children, 90% of adrenocortical tumors are functioning.
+In teens, about half are functioning.

 Doctors look for adrenocortical tumors in several ways.
 These include:

-The stage, or extent of disease, of adrenocortical tumor depends on several factors:
+The stage of ACT depends on several factors:

-More than half of patients with adrenocortical tumor have metastatic disease at the time of diagnosis.
+In more than half of ACT patients, the tumor has spread by the time it is diagnosed.
 The most common places for the disease to spread are the liver and lungs.
-ACT may also spread to lymph nodes, bones, and other places in the abdomen.
+ACT may also spread to lymph nodes, bones, or within the abdomen.

-Hormone monitoring and therapy can help patients who have abnormal levels of hormones due to the tumor or treatment.
-Medicines can be given to help relieve some of the problems of hormone imbalance due to a functioning tumor (extra hormones) or to restore hormone levels that have been affected by the tumor or other treatments.
+Hormone monitoring and therapy can help patients with abnormal hormone levels due to the tumor or treatment.
+Medicines may help relieve some of these problems.

-Patients may need hormone replacement therapy after removal of the adrenal gland and/or treatment with mitotane or other chemotherapy which can affect hormone production.
-Low adrenal hormones can cause a variety of problems including problems regulating blood pressure and blood sugar.
+Patients may need hormone replacement therapy after surgery or treatment.
+Low adrenal hormones can affect the body's ability to regulate blood pressure and blood sugar.

-All ACT patients ages 21 and younger are invited to participate in an observational study registry of this rare cancer:
+ACT patients ages 21 and younger are invited to take part in a registry to study this rare cancer:

-Adrenocortical tumor is a very rare cancer in children.
-Children with this cancer need ongoing care to monitor hormone levels and watch for cancer recurrence.
+Children with ACT need ongoing care to check hormone levels and watch for cancer coming back.

 Endocrine function monitoring

-Monitoring of endocrine function in patients with ACT is important.
-Patients with functioning tumors need medicines to treat symptoms of overproduction.
-People who have lower adrenal gland function need hormones to help regulate the body’s normal functions, including the response to stress.
+It is important to monitor endocrine function in patients with ACT.
+Children with functioning tumors need medicines to treat symptoms of excess hormones.
+Children with low adrenal gland function need hormones to help regulate the body’s functions, including the stress response.

 Genetic testing and counseling